Bioconductor/bioconductor.org_archive/content/developers/package-submission.md

 <h2 id="review">Review Process</h2>

 After you submit a GitHub repository, a human will intervene to allow the package to build.
+A reviewer will be automatically assigned.
 Then a comment will be posted to the issue you created, with the result of `R CMD build`, `R CMD check` and `R CMD BiocCheck` on all three platforms.
 Please address all the Warnings from `R CMD check` and all 'Required' and 'Recommended' issues from `R CMD BiocCheck`.
-Your issue will be assigned a reviewer, who will addresses your concerns and help you through the review process.
-Reviewers are assigned daily, if after submission a reviewer is not assigned within 3 working days please contact <packages@bioconductor.org>.
+Your assigned reviewer will address your concerns and help you through the review process.
 The entire review process typically takes between 2 and 5 weeks.

 A typical review works as follows.